zukulent0/Swap-League/rules.md

 - Hello world! my name is **zukulent0** im organizing this PPT Swap League!
 - A lot of people wanted me to make a swap league and sure why no
 - You may contact me on Discord (zukulent0#7655)
-- The <a href="https://discord.gg/harddrop">Hard Drop Discord</a> channel will have a specific channel for this league at #pptleague.
+- The <a href="https://discord.gg/harddrop">Hard Drop Discord</a> channel will have a specific channel for this league at #tourneys.
 Ideally you may use this channel to contact me for things specific to the league like scheduling.

 ## League Overview ##
 - Game used is Puyo Puyo Tetris for the PC (Steam)